tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_4_FINAL.md

 I hung up, not wanting to waste any more of my time and thought nothing of it.

 During lunch that day, I was eating with Marlon, one of my new work friends in the breakroom.
-He'd had Happy Burger delivered to him via a food delivery service.
+He'd had a burger delivered to him via a food delivery service.

 He shot me a weird look as I stared at the bag, watching him eat.

 "What is it?" he asked, mouth full.
 "You want some fries?
 They're cold and soggy."

 "No thanks," I said.

 "Then what is it?"